Postrantor/Computer-Architectur/output.md

 <p>Streaming Multiprocessor</p>
 </blockquote></td>
 <td><blockquote>
-<p>Multithreaded SIMD processor that executes “Warps” (thread of SIMD
+<p>Multithreaded SIMD processor that executes  "Warps"  (thread of SIMD
 instructions), independent of other SIMD processors.
-OpenCL calls it a “Compute Unit.”
-However, CUDA programmer writes program for one lane rather than for a “vector” of multiple SIMD lanes.</p>
+OpenCL calls it a "Compute Unit."
+However, CUDA programmer writes program for one lane rather than for a  "vector"  of multiple SIMD lanes.</p>
 </blockquote></td>
 <td><blockquote>
 <p>A Streaming Multiprocessor (SM) is a multithreaded SIMT/SIMD